Delboy/EatMe/TESTING.md

 - #### Main Section
     - Checked that the main body of the page consists of the description, ingredients, and method.
     - Checked that the bottom section has an icon and counter for both likes and comments.
-    - Checked that clicking the outlined heart fills in the heart, adds 1 to the counter, and adds the recipe to the users favourite recipes page.
+    - Checked that clicking the outlined heart fills in the heart, adds 1 to the counter, and adds the recipe to the users 'Favourite Recipes' page.
-    - Checked that clicking a filled in heart changes the heart back to an outline, reduces the counter by 1 and removes the recipe from the users favourite recipe page.
+    - Checked that clicking a filled in heart changes the heart back to an outline, reduces the counter by 1 and removes the recipe from the users 'Favourite Recipes' page.

     ![recipe main section](assets/images/recipe-main-section.gif)